-I let children choose their colours because it is a great sensory activity, but also because they are more likely to use it if they personally created it.
+I let each child choose their colours because it is a great sensory activity, but also because they are more likely to use it if they personally created it.

 Once the colours have been chosen, roll them together to make a ball.
 The more you roll and play with the clay the better it mixes.
 To extend the activity for young children, you can have them roll one colour of clay at a time.

-Follow the instruction on your polymer clay for cooking time, but typically it takes about 15 minutes in the oven to harden.
+Follow the instruction on your polymer clay for cooking time, but typically it takes about 15 minutes in the oven, on a low temperature, to harden.
 Once cooled, you have completed your mindful stone!

 I like mindfulness art activities because once the art is done, you have created something with a purpose.
 The mindful stones are great to have in class with children.